scentoni/sequence_game_rust/README.md

 ```
 $ sequence_game 5
-d c a b e
+b d a c e
 0 1 2 3 4
 Turn 1
+Reverse from:
+1
-Rotate through:
+Reverse through:
 3

-b a c d e
+b c a d e
 0 1 2 3 4
 Turn 2
-Rotate through:
+Reverse from:
 1
+Reverse through:
+2

+b a c d e
+0 1 2 3 4
+Turn 3
+Reverse from:
+0
+Reverse through:
+1

 a b c d e
 0 1 2 3 4
-You won in 2 turns!
+You won in 3 turns!
 ```